pixty/dockervenue/README.md

 ```

 ## Building Frame Processor in the container
-1. Start the container, mounting Frame Processor sources to the container.
-To do this, pleae replace the *<FP_SRC_PATH>* by the path to the frome processor and run the command:
+1. Start the container, mounting FP sources to the container.
+To do this, please replace the *<FP_SRC_PATH>* by the path to the frome processor and run the command:
 ```
 docker run --name pixty_container --interactive --tty --volume <FP_SRC_PATH>:/opt/compile_area/github.com/pixty pixty_build_srv:latest
 ```